 Duke MSTP does not take applicants who are already in PhD programs.
 If interested, applicants can apply to DukeMed once the PhD is close to completion.
 The third medical school year, which is a research year, can possibly be waived.

-Because a significant portion of the program’s funding is provided by a National Institutes of Health training grant, program participants must be United States citizens or official permanent residents of the United States.
+Due to the significant portion of the program’s funding provided by a National Institutes of Health training grant, applicants must be United States citizens or official permanent residents of the United States.

 Students with Disabilities